A true teamwork adventure course that requires a wide variety of talents for the team to be successful.

 Unexpected disasters While making their way to the various contamination sites in the adventure course, teams will encounter other teamwork challenges besides the “official” recoveries, because you never know what’s going to happen AFTER you make your plans!

 - Exposure – Several team members are suddenly exposed to a toxic cloud, rendering them blind, mute or suffering from some other malady for a period of time.

 - Stretcher – Someone on the team needs to be carried to safety, using only a rope and whatever else your team has on hand to build a stretcher.

-Group Presentations (15 minutes) Teams meet at the final rendezvous location to share their experiences and lessons in short, entertaining presentations or in a more involved group conversation.
+Group Presentations (15 minutes) After completing as many teamwork challenges as they can in the time allotted, teams meet at the final rendezvous location to share their experiences and lessons in short, entertaining presentations or in a more involved group conversation.

 Wrap-up (5 min) We wrap up with a meaningful closing activity and team picture.